systemsscience/egalitarian/README.md

 III.
 LRB.csv - Binford's hunter-gatherer data.
 Citations: L.F.
 Binford (2001) Constructive Frames of Reference.
 University of California Press and
 B. Marwick, A. Johnson, D. White & E.A.
 Eff (2016) Binford's Hunter-Gatherer Data.
 Available from http://github.com/benmarwick/binford

 IV.
-Binford model 10 Feb 21.r - Code to reproduce the empirical analysis presented in Table 3 and Figure 4 using the LRB.csv dataset.
+Binford model 10 Feb 21.r - Code to reproduce the empirical analysis of the Binford hunter-gatherer data presented in Table 3 and Figure 4.

 V. Simulation - Fig 5 - Critical number of acquiescent.R - Code to reproduce the the left-hand panel of Figure 5.